csienslab/mobula/README.md

 ## Overview
 Mobula is a decentralized, self-healing layer 2 encrypted virtual network.

 The whole system is built of production quality components.
-The layer 2 switching is provided by Open vSwitch[1], the network encryption is based on WireGuard[2], and the internal routing is utilized Linux networking subsystem.
+The layer 2 switching is provided by Open vSwitch[1], the network encryption is based on WireGuard[2], and the internal routing is processed by Linux networking subsystem.

 ## Terminology
 - Deployer: The computer which runs this script to deploy Mobula network on hosts